 Students have a voice in College functions through recognized student government associations at each of the campuses, the Board of Governors, and appropriate student groups and committees.
-Student gov-
+Student government representatives also sit on various task forces and committees that make recommendations to the administration.